dReam-dApps/dReams/.github/pull_request_template.md

 - [ ] (Patch) Bug fix (non-breaking change which fixes an issue)
 - [ ] (Minor) New feature (non-breaking change which adds functionality)
-- [ ] (Major) Breaking change (fix or feature that would cause existing functionality to not work as expected or existing DBs to be re-synced)
+- [ ] (Major) Breaking change (ffix or feature that would cause existing functionality to not work as expected and requires modifications in existing functionality to ensure expected behavior)
 - [ ] This change requires a documentation update

 ## Which package(s) are impacted ?

+  - [ ] cmd
   - [ ] rpc
   - [ ] menu
   - [ ] gnomes